Laurie Spiegel: Influence and activism

-Spiegel's writings on the importance of musical pattern manipulation on computer music interface design has influenced the design of live coding music software environments such as Tidalcycles.
+Spiegel's writings on the importance of musical pattern manipulation on computer music interface design has influenced the design of live coding music software environments such as TidalCycles.

-Spiegel is an outspoken animal rights activist, and she has sought throughout her career to raise awareness for "underprivileged and disparaged" animals within urban landscapes, such as mice, rats, and pigeons.
-She first learned to care for pigeons as part of a college psychology course, and she began rehabilitating injured birds in Tribeca after the September 11 attacks.
-In 2004, Spiegel started a personal effort to regularly feed local pigeons so that they could have "species appropriate" meals, and as of 2024, she continues to feed pigeons almost daily in Manhattan's Duane Park.
+Spiegel is an outspoken animal rights activist, and she has long sought to raise awareness for "underprivileged and disparaged" animals within urban landscapes, such as mice, rats, and pigeons.
+She learned to care for pigeons as part of a college psychology course, and began rehabilitating injured birds in Tribeca, Manhattan, after the September 11 attacks.
+In 2004, Spiegel started a personal effort to regularly feed local pigeons so that they could have "species appropriate" meals, and she continues to feed pigeons almost daily in Tribeca's Duane Park as of 2024.

 As part of her effort to raise awareness for animal rights, Spiegel has composed several works related to urban wildlife.
-The most notable of these works is a 2006 audio-visual installation titled Ferals which featured over 3,000 original photographs of New York City pigeons.
-This visual display was accompanied by a collage of pigeon sounds which attempted to sonically relate the story of "two hungry juvenile pigeons begging their parents for food."
-Other works focused on animal rights include Anon a Mouse (2003), a short recorded "opera" featuring a human, a dog, and a mouse, and Cavis Muris (1986), which attempted to sonically depict the mice which occupied her warehouse at the time.
+The most notable of these works is a 2006 audio-visual installation titled Ferals, which featured over 3,000 original photographs of New York City pigeons and a collage of pigeon sounds which attempted to sonically relate the story of "two hungry juvenile pigeons begging their parents for food."
+Other works focused on animal rights include Anon a Mouse (2003), a short recorded "opera" featuring a human, a dog, and a mouse; and Cavis Muris (1986), which attempted to sonically depict the mice which occupied her warehouse at the time.

-Spiegel is also dedicated to the democratization and accessibility of music, and she has described her achievements towards this end as "one of the greatest gratifications of my own work."
-She believes that the tools of computer music, such as her own Music Mouse software, can lower the monetary and temporal barriers to entry that has been historically associated with music production.
-These sorts of tools, she believes, have already increased the representation of groups which have been historically underrepresented in the industry, such as women composers.
+Spiegel is also dedicated to the democratization and accessibility of music, and she has described this as "one of the greatest gratifications of my own work."
+She believes that the tools of computer music can lower the barriers to entry historically associated with music production, and that they have already increased the representation of groups which have been historically underrepresented in the industry.